dhruv2102/MS3-Recepie-Book/README.md

 Assuming you have cloned the project and added the environemnt file, in the command line run the command `python app.py`.
 This will run the app locally.

+## Acknowledgement
+---
+I would look to thank my mentor for his guidance and support.
+I would also like to thank code institute for their tutorials

 ## Credits

-I would look to thank my mentor for his guidance and support.
-I would also like to thank
+---
+All the recipes here are taken from https://www.avantgardevegan.com/ and images are taken from https://www.freepik.com/